Pomeranian Griffin: Operations

 The remnants of the group survived until 1945, when the final order of its last commander instructed the soldiers to participate in the disarming of local German police forces and to provide logistic aid to the approaching Red Army.
+By the order of liquidation of TOW "Gryf Pomorski" (January 21, 1945), the last leader Augustyn Westphal ordered the members of the organization to lay down their weapons, reveal themselves and join the Polish People's Army and the Citizens' Militia.
+This was probably caused by fears of repressions by the communist authorities against the decimated ranks of the organization or an attempt to infiltrate the communist apparatus of repression.
 However, once Pomerania came under Soviet control, members of the group were persecuted and arrested by the Soviet authorities because of the organization's pro-Catholic and nationalistic character.
 Many of the group's members who were arrested during this time ended up being sent to the gulag by the Soviets, alongside the same German soldiers and Gestapo agents against whom they fought during the war; others were executed.
 Some historians argue that Griffin soldiers were treated much more harshly than even the Armia Krajowa and the cursed soldiers members.
 In arresting the group's members the Soviet authorities often relied on information provided by former Gestapo agents who had infiltrated the group during the war and who had switched sides once Soviet victory was imminent.